R-unic/flamework-template/README.md

 # Runic's Flamework Template

 This is my own pre-configured template you can use for your Roblox TypeScript projects that use [Flamework](https://flamework.fireboltofdeath.dev/docs/).
 It aims to be decently simple and lightweight but still provide as many reusable things as possible to create any type of game.
 React/Roact is not included, you'll have to install that yourself if you want it.
+ESLint and Prettier are also not included.

 ## Libraries
 - `@rbxts/firebase`